justincpresley/ndn-python-svs/README.rst

 This python library implements the **StateVectorSync** (SVS) protocol_ to synchronise states between multiple clients over NDN for **distributed realtime applications**.

-The Named Data Networking (NDN) StateVectorSync Protocol implementation using python-ndn_ nicknamed ``ndn-python-svs``.
+The Named Data Networking (NDN) StateVectorSync Protocol implementation using python-ndn_ nicknamed ``ndn-python-svs``

 The implementation is on our github-repo_.